jomarimendoza/SR_deep_learning/README.md

 ## Results
 Analysis is measured using PSNR (peak signal-to-noise ratio) and SSIM (structural similarity index) (notation: PSNR/SSIM).
-A list of images produced by other super resolution is also reported together with the 3/4 networks implemented.
+The **average** of all the images is computed.
+Comparison to other methods are done by evaluating the images previously reconstructed in https://github.com/jbhuang0604/SelfExSR.

 |  Dataset | Bicubic  |   NN   | ScSR     | SelfExSR | SRCNN  | A+ | EED | EES |
 |:----------:|:--------:|:--------:|:------:|:------------:|:---------:|:--------:|:------:|:----:|